Caellwyn/product-flexible-twitter-sentiment-analysis/README.md

 The target products included in this dataset were:

-iPad: 946 tweets, 125 negative, 24 no emotion, 793 positive
+1. iPad: 946 tweets, 125 negative, 24 no emotion, 793 positive

-Apple: 661 tweets, 95 negative, 21 no emotion, 543 positive
+2. Apple: 661 tweets, 95 negative, 21 no emotion, 543 positive

-iPad or iPhone App: 470 tweets, 2 negative, 1 no meotion, 32 positive
+3. iPad or iPhone App: 470 tweets, 2 negative, 1 no meotion, 32 positive

-Google: 430 tweets, 68 negative, 15 no emotion, 346 positive
+4. Google: 430 tweets, 68 negative, 15 no emotion, 346 positive

-Iphone: 297 tweets, 203 negative, 9 no emotion, 184 positive
+5. Iphone: 297 tweets, 203 negative, 9 no emotion, 184 positive

-Other Google product or service: 293 tweets, 47 negative, 9 no emotion, 236 positive Android App: 81 tweets, 8 negative, 1 no emotion, 72 positive
+6. Other Google product or service: 293 tweets, 47 negative, 9 no emotion, 236 positive

+7. Android App: 81 tweets, 8 negative, 1 no emotion, 72 positive

-Android: 78 tweets, 8 negative, 1 no emotion, 69 positive
+8. Android: 78 tweets, 8 negative, 1 no emotion, 69 positive

-and Other Apple product or service: 35 tweets, 2 negative, 1 no emotion, 32 positive No target product: 5802 tweets, 51 negative, 5297 no emotion, 306 positive
+9. Other Apple product or service: 35 tweets, 2 negative, 1 no emotion, 32 positive

+10. No target product: 5802 tweets, 51 negative, 5297 no emotion, 306 positive

 Phase 4 project using NLP techniques to perform sentiment analysis on a set of tweets